Chunky Recycling Initiative

 If there’s one thing that makes us gnash our teeth in despair, it’s greenwashing.

-Sure we make stainless steel drink bottles because we’re on a mission to stop the use of single-use plastic bottles.
-But with no option to recycle stainless steel and aluminium bottles in kerbside collections, reusable bottles also end up in landfill.
+Sure we make stainless steel drink bottles (and cups) because we’re on a mission to stop the use of single-use plastic bottles and throwaway cups.
+But with no option to recycle stainless steel and aluminium bottles and cups in kerbside collections, these reusable items also end up in landfill.
 Curses.

 It’s time to do better

-We don’t want any drink bottles to end up in landfill.
-And that’s not just our drink bottles, but any reusable drink bottles.
+We don’t want any drink bottles or cups to end up in landfill.
+And that’s not just our drink bottles, but any reusable drink bottles or stainless steel reusable cups.

 How to recycle your used stainless steel or aluminium bottle with the #bechunkyrecyclinginitiative

-- Drop off your old stainless steel or aluminium bottle to one of our participating retailers NOTE: This can be ANY brand, not just Chunky.
-It’s all about diverting as many bottles from landfill as possible.
+- Drop off your old stainless steel or aluminium bottle to one of our participating retailers in New Zealand.
+NOTE: This can be ANY brand, not just Chunky.
+It’s all about diverting as many bottles and cups from landfill as possible.

 - Job done.